 “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.” – AristotleHow

 long does it take to change a habit?
-In a world where we can get instant answers, we long for a simple answer and easy action plan for this question.
-However, the truth is, there is no simple answer and changing a habit takes hard work.
+In a world where we can get instant answers, we long for a simple answer and an easy action plan for this question.
+However, the truth is there is no simple answer, and changing a habit takes hard work.

 What is a Habit?

-Have you ever moved things around in your kitchen, but keep opening the original cabinet to get a glass only to remember you moved the glasses?
+Have you ever moved things around in your kitchen but kept opening the original cabinet to get a glass, only to remember you moved the glasses?
 This is because your brain and body have already formed the habit of opening that one cabinet for glasses to conserve energy by taking the path of least resistance.
 It’s a habit, and it happens to all of us.

 Essentially, a habit is a behavior that has been repeated enough times to become automatic.
-Each time you do that behavior, the connections between neurons strengthen, and the routine impresses itself deeper on your brain.
-So as you repeat an action over and over, your brain literally undergoes change.
+Each time you do that behavior, the connections between neurons strengthen, and the routine impresses deeper on your brain.
+So as you repeat an action over and over, your brain literally changes.

 Scientists debate exactly how many of our habits are on autopilot, but one thing is certain: habits play a huge role in our lives.
 They drive the majority of our thoughts, feelings and actions, especially when you factor in how much they also influence our subconscious decisions that follow.

 This podcast is worth listening to - We are Our Habits | Which habits define you?

 How Are Habits Formed?